Restaurant-Quality Hash Browns

 • 4 medium russet potatoes

-• 1/2 cup onion, finely chopped
+• ½ cup onion finely chopped

-• 1/2 tsp Kosher salt
+• 1 tsp Kosher salt

-• 1/2 tsp freshly ground black pepper
+• ½ tsp black pepper freshly ground

-• 2 to 3 tbsp bacon grease, or vegetable oil
+• 2 to 3 tbsp bacon grease or vegetable oil

 Instructions

 • Place the unpeeled potatoes in a pot of water, covering them by about an inch.
-Bring the water to boil over high heat, and then immediately remove from the heat.
+Bring the water to a boil over high heat, and then immediately remove them from the heat.
 Let rest in the hot water for 10 minutes, and then, using tongs, remove from the hot water and rest until completely cooled.
 (This can be done up to 48 hours before cooking).

 • Peel the potatoes.